uwejacobs/complete-bootstrap-4-shortcodes/readme.txt

 This plugin creates a simple, out of the way button just above the WordPress TinyMCE editor (next to the "Add Media" button) which pops up the plugin's documentation and shortcode examples for reference and handy "Insert Example" links to send the example shortcodes straight to the editor.
 There are no additional TinyMCE buttons to clutter up your screen, just great, easy to use shortcodes!

+Check the demo page "Bootstrap 4 Shortcodes Demo 4.5.2" for ready to use shortcodes examples.

 For questions, support, or to contribute to this plugin, check out [our GitHub project](https://github.com/uwejacobs/complete-bootstrap-4-shortcodes).

 == Overview ==